bmehdi777/tcomp/README.md

 ### list

-You can list every repository located in your `$HOME/.config/tcomp/repository/` :
+You can list every workspace located in your `$HOME/.config/tcomp/workspaces/` :

 ```sh